jazzband/django-push-notifications/README.rst

 Tastypie support should work on Tastypie 0.9.11 and newer.

 Django versions older than 1.5 require 'six' to be installed.
+Django versions older than 1.7 require 'south' to be installed.

 Setup